kareem983/Chat_MobileApp/README.md

 # Chat_MobileApp
 Full android Chat App applying Firebase Database.
-The App enable the user to check all the users and send a friend request then chat with them
+The App enable the user to discover all the users then can to send a friend request then chat with his friends